Haanhz/DIP_pollen/README.md

 - **Report**: A detailed document describing the methods, results, and analysis.
 - **Slides**: Presentation slides summarizing the project and its key findings.
 - **Video**: A recorded presentation showcasing our work, experiments, and outcomes.
+- **NewInput**: A folder name 'new_image' that contains some pollen images outside of the dataset, use for testing the model.

 ## Future Plans
 The repository will be continuously updated as we expand and enhance our work.